abuchanan920/historybook/README.md

 prompt> ./gradlew run
 ```

+To set up your browser, you have two options:

+**Setup Option 1:** If you are using Chrome, you can use the extension at [historybook-chrome-extension](https://github.com/abuchanan920/historybook-chrome-extension).
+This has a number of other advantages (OmniBox integration and full page indexing).

-Then set your browser proxy to point to ```localhost:8082```
+**Setup Option 2:** Use the proxy server by setting your proxy configuration to ```localhost:8082```
 On a Mac, you can do this at:
 System Preferences -> Network -> Advanced -> Proxies -> Web Proxy (HTTP)

+Note that Option 2 will only index the content of the initial page fetch, not any subsequent content loaded via JavaScript.

+**Use:**
 Start browsing.
 As you browse, the pages you visit will be added to the search index in real time.

 To perform a search, point your browser to [http://localhost:8080/search]()

 Note that you can get search engine debug information (useful for development) by appending "&debug=true" to the URL.

-If you are using Chrome and want to bulk load your browser history, take a look at the historybook-import project.
+If you are using Chrome and want to bulk load your browser history, take a look at the [historybook-import](https://github.com/abuchanan920/historybook-import) project.

 # Architecture